 A program for female high school students, contributing towards gender parity in engineering and IT disciplines.
 For girls from Australia with an interest in science, technology, engineering, and mathematics.

-- An opportunity to interact with current engineering and IT students at the University
+- Interact with University of Melbourne engineering and IT students

-The female student camp will run from the Monday 3 July till midday Wednesday 5 July 2017.
+The female student camp will run from Sunday 5 July until Wednesday 8 July 2020.

-- Students will arrive and register on the evening of Sunday 2 July and depart on the afternoon of Wednesday 5 July.
+- Students will arrive and register on Sunday 5 July and depart on Wednesday 8 July.

 - The program is free of charge and will include 3 nights’ accommodation, all meals and workshops during the camp.

-- Accommodation will be at Queens College, University of Melbourne.
+- Accommodation will be at Trinity College, University of Melbourne.

 - Dietary requirements will be catered for and students will need to provide this information as part of the application process.